turingschool/curriculum-site/module4/lessons/recursion.md

 2. A **recursive case**: A set of instructions, moving closer towards the base case, that ends in a call to the same function

 Let's see this in action with a function that takes a number as an argument and counts down to zero.
+You can clone down this [js repo](https://github.com/turingschool-examples/recursion_exercises_js) and this [ruby repo](https://github.com/turingschool-examples/recursion_exercises_rb) to use as sandboxes for the practice exercises found throughout this lesson.

 **Javascript Prompt**